-exploits sign of partial derivatives: 2 times negative or positive \Rightarrow increase step! change of sign \Rightarrow reset last step and decrease step! typical values: factor for decreasing 0,5 / factor of increasing 1,2 later more about this!
+exploits sign of partial derivatives: 2 times negative or positive \rightarrow increase step size! change of sign \rightarrow reset last step and decrease step size! typical values: factor for decreasing 0,5 / factor for increasing 1,2 later more about this!